Uriel Loredo

 Key upcoming events

-• In the United States, the FED monetary policy decision will be announced on January 28
+• In the United States, Manufacturing PMI will be released on 04/06

-• In the United States, the Producer Price Index (PPI) will be released on January 30
+• In the United States, March inflation data will be released on 04/10

 Monitor